Meet Yo Soy Afro Latina Founder Bianca Kea

 How This Badass Entrepreneur Used Her Afro-Latina Pride to Build Her Own Business

 For Bianca Kea, founder of trendy apparel brand Yo Soy Afro Latina, a poll she posted on MySpace when she was in middle school opened up a Pandora's box of race and identity issues that she had been struggling with throughout her childhood.
 "I said something like, 'Do you think I'm Black, white, or Mexican?'
 The poll came back, and a lot of people said Black.
-I just remember being like, Damn!
-I understand people think I'm Black, but do they really don't think I am Latina?
+I just remember being like, damn!
+I understand people think I'm Black, but do they really not think I am Latina?
 That hurt.
-What makes you think I'm not Latina?" she told POPSUGAR.
+What makes you think I'm not Latina?" she tells POPSUGAR.